LB3MG/Zenomat/README.md

   * Between 6 and 30 sec, turns off relay and resets WiFi settings then starts the captive portal.

-Pin 12 on the ESP8266 controls the relay.
-Pin 0 is the button, 13 is the status LED, and the extra pin on the Sonoff header is pin 14.

-Good luck with your project!
+*Good luck with your project!
 73 de LB3MG
-Bernt-Egil
+Bernt-Egil*